 Add a generous drizzle olive oil to a small skillet and heat over medium heat.
 Add the sliced shallot and a pinch of salt and cook for 2 minutes.
 Turn heat to low and allow the shallots to caramelize while you prepare the other components.
 Stir occasionally.

 Trim the radishes, halve, and cut into approximately 1/4 inch thick half moon slices.
-Place in a book and coat with 3 tablespoon olive oil and 1 teaspoon sea salt.
+Place in a bowl and coat with 3 tablespoon olive oil and 1 teaspoon sea salt.
 Divide slices between two rimmed baking sheets, and roast.
 After 15 minutes, remove from oven and flip the slices.
 Roast for another 10 – 15 minutes or until the edges have crisped and the radish flesh is tender.

 Meanwhile, toss the grapes with a drizzle of olive oil and a teaspoon of lemon zest, and spread on a smaller rimmed baking sheet.
 Roast grapes for 10 minutes.